OpenEvalProject/evals/manuscripts/elife-53985/v2/manuscript.md

 ![Figure 14.](https://cdn.elifesciences.org/articles/53985/elife-53985-fig14-v2.jpg)

 **Figure 14.:** Response rate of change of the heading signal with uni-hemispheric stimulation of P-EN neurons.
 The angular rate of change increases exponentially with stimulation strength and does so most rapidly for the fruit fly circuit.
-The data points have been fit with the function  and the parameters of the fitted curves are shown on the plot.y=a⁢eb⁢x
+The data points have been fit with the function $y=a⁢e^{b⁢x}$ and the parameters of the fitted curves are shown on the plot.

 Continuous application of angular velocity input caused the heading signal to reach an edge of the PB and then wrap around and continue on the other edge.
 This behaviour is present in both models and is thus independent of the physical shape of the EB, that is, whether it forms a closed ring or possesses open ends.
 The wrapping around of the heading signal is required for the animals to track movements that involve turning around its body axis for more that 360° and is supported by the effective closed ring structure we found in both species.